 Education, English

-How the Marchesa Casati Image Records and Preserves Public Memory
+How The Marchesa Casati Image Records And Preserves Public Memory

 The Marchesa Casati is an artwork done by Augustus Edwin John.
 Sources reveal that Augustus was of Welsh origin, and he was a painter and an artist.
 By the time he was doing this painting, Augustus was attached to the Canadian forces, where he served the role of the war artist (Ryersson 2009).
-His job description, according to sources, included making records of the Canadian participation at a peace conference held in Paris in the same year.
-It is at this point that he met Casati, through his other close friend who had invited him to a party.
-Later, the Augustus and Casati became lovers.

-Explanation of Memory and Relation to Images.
+Explanation of Memory and Relation to Images

-Memory is an essential aspect of daily life since through it, we recall events, facts, and processes.
-It gets achieved through some steps that include encoding, storing and retaining information and past escapades (Eppinger & others 520).
+Memory is an essential aspect of daily life since, through it, we recall events, facts, and processes.
+It is achieved through some steps that include encoding, storing, and retaining information and past escapades (Eppinger & others 520).
 Most people confuse between recalling and memory, although they are related.
 Different scholars have provided diverse definitions of consciousness or memory.
 For example, some scholars argue that Memory is the ability to retain some past information over a given period.
 Others say that it is the ability to apply our past experiences for us to determine our future paths.
 In both definitions, the aspects of experience and recalling are evident.

 The aspect of public memory is evident in the artwork in several ways.
 The image moreover reminds us of the role Canada played in the world war.
-The background of the picture is also a reminding factor.
+The background of the picture is also a reminder factor.
 It appears muted and highlighted; it is claimed that it represents the artist’s homeland in the Italian Alps.

 Conclusion